|Restrictions:||AU- applicants only|

-See the COURSES OFFERED LIST to get more information on courses generally offered at ICADE.
+See the List of Subjects by Departament to get more information on courses generally offered at ICADE.
 Keep in mind that students in this program can only take courses from the Faculty of Economics and Business Administration (ICADE).
 Courses in other faculties listed in this linked document (like the Faculty of Humanities and Social Sciences, Faculty of Law, etc) are not available to students on this program.

 Click here to find out which courses at ICADE have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.
 Read more about the course equivalency process and how AU counts study abroad credits on our Courses and Credits page.

 Courses offered at the AU study centerTo complement the 1-3 business courses that students will take at the Spanish university, students will take the remainder of their courses at the AU Center in Madrid.
 This robust center houses all of AU's others study abroad programs in Madrid, and offers differing courses in the Fall and Spring semester.
 Madrid Business Program students will take these courses with the other AU students studying abroad in Madrid.